schoeberl/risc-v-lab/README.md

 - Only the `read` and `write` signals of the appropriate device are asserted
 - The routing decision has to be remembered to select the correct response

+## Bootloader

+ * The bootloader is a small program that is loaded into the instruction memory
+ * It can then itself load a program into the instruction and data memory
+ * This avoids resynthesizing the FPGA for each new program
+ * The bootloader can be written in C
+ * It communicates with the host computer via the serial port
+  * You need a program on the host computer to send the program to the bootloader running on your RISC-V processor

 ## Using elf Executables